Ishan191/AI_4EO_BangladeshAnalysis/README.md

 Ensure that a different folder name is set to store the raster files of different fetures under variable - driveFolder The dataset is also required to be changed for varying features under - var dataset = ee.ImageCollection('ECMWF/ERA5_LAND/MONTHLY_AGGR')
 The band can be set under the feature name e.g var uWind = dataset.select('u_component_of_wind_10m').mean() where uWind is the variable and 'u_component_of_wind_10m' is the band being downloaded from the dataset.
+Repeat process for downloading all the relevant datasets.

 For raster data processing, use:
 ```sh